 Most of you could quickly tell the difference between 2D and 3D animations.
 Yeah, easy.
 The Little Mermaid is 2D animation while Toy Story is the 3D one.
 We all know that 3D videos give us a more dimensional experience with various angles whereas 2D videos stay in the flat environment.
-Nevertheless, the dimension is not the only key factor when it comes to choosing the right video material for your course.
-Then, 2D vs 3D animation, which works better for your course?
+Nevertheless, the dimension is not the only key factor when it comes to choosing the right video material for your projects.
+Then, 2D vs 3D animation, which works better for your project?

-Types of 2D and 3D animations in education
+Types of 2D and 3D animations

 3D animation types